Better Supplier Relationships Start With Supplier Information Management (SIM)

 Why does the issue persist?

 Organizations must ensure that fraud is being combatted as part of a wholly integrated strategy across the business.
 Any weakness impacts the whole strategy, but unfortunately, supplier data accuracy is often overlooked.
-This is usually due to a greater emphasis on services, risk tools, or monitoring solutions.
+This is usually due to a greater emphasis on services, supplier risk management software, or monitoring solutions.
 For example, many businesses rely on checks made during payment, which provides some degree of protection.

 However, this does not tackle the issue at the source and instead attempts to address it downstream.
 Instances of fraud are usually a result of issues that occurred much earlier, and one of the main reasons is that many organizations do not know who all their suppliers are.